What Is VAT?

-How do I register for VAT in Ireland?
-We take you through VAT compliance in this complete guide.
 Value-Added Tax (VAT) is a tax levied on sales of goods or services within the EU Member States.
 It is the final consumer of the goods or services who ultimately pays the VAT.
 Along the supply chain, each party (manufacturer, wholesaler, and retailer) functions as a VAT collector.

 Get Started

-Our clients couldn’t be happier.
+Our clients couldn’t be happier

-Who Should Register For VAT?
+Who Should Register For VAT

-Who Is Considered An Accountable Person?
+Who Is Considered An Accountable Person

 An accountable person is essentially a taxable entity, such as an individual, partnership, or company, meeting the following criteria:

-Engages in supplying taxable goods or services within the State.
+- Engages in supplying taxable goods or services within the State.

 - Is either registered for VAT or obligated to register for VAT.

-There are specific situations where such individuals may need to register for VAT.
+However, individuals engaged solely in exempt activities or non-taxable activities might not be obligated to register for VAT.
+Nevertheless, there are specific situations where such individuals may need to register for VAT.
 These situations include:

 - Acquiring goods from other Member States